Olympiade Mathématique Belge

 Among the participants, three are selected to represent Belgium in the International Mathematical Olympiad, together with three students selected through the Vlaamse Wiskunde Olympiade.

-These three participants are chosen through a series of contests.
+These three participants were chosen through a series of contests.
 The first round is the « éliminatoire » in which anyone who is eligible to participate in their own category can.
-Out of these students, about 10% of the highest scoring ones are selected to participate in the « demi-finale ».
-In this round, a similar multiple choice test (almost identical in layout to the first round) is given to the contestants.
-Out of the top-scorers from this round, participants are invited to take part in the « finale ».
-In this final test, 4 or 5 questions are given (instead of 30) and the answers and reasoning must be thoroughly explained.
+Out of these students, about 10% of the highest-scoring ones are selected to participate in the « demi-finale ».
+In this round, a similar multiple-choice test (almost identical in layout to the first round) is given to the contestants.
+Out of the top scorers from this round, participants are invited to take part in the « finale ».
+In this final test, 4 or 5 questions are given (instead of 30), and the answers and reasoning must be thoroughly explained.
 Finally, some promising students, from this final test, are then picked to attend a maths camp at which the 3 imo team members shall be selected.